dstephe/CSCI202-Final-Project-DuncanStephenson/README.md

 # CSCI202-Final-Project-DuncanStephenson
  M08 - Final Project
 The program used sqlite, openssl-32, and Qt 6.5.2
-To run the program open the loginSystemGUI folder and either run the exe or build the program youself my opening the solution file in Visual Studio.
+To run the program open the loginSystemGUI folder and either run the exe or build the program youself by opening the solution file in Visual Studio.
-I have 5 cpp files and one  header file.
+I have 5 cpp files and one  header file which do the following:

 # main.cpp